revolist/revogrid-docs/guide/vue3/index.md

 ### Method on Vue Data Grid instance is not a function

-In order to access a method on a Stencil component in Vue, you will need to access the underlying Web Component instance first:
+In order to access a method on a data grid component in Vue, you will need to access the underlying Web Component instance first:

 ```js
 // ✅ This is correct